 “I won’t fuck with you again!”
 Iain repeated more loudly.

 “I won’t fuck with you again!!”
 Iain shouted.
-His voice echoed around the chamber.
+His scream echoed around the hangar bay.

-Thank you, I will enter that statement into the archives, the Skipper stated.
+Thank you, I will enter that statement for the record into my archives, the Skipper stated.
 Dinner will be served shortly.
 Don’t be late.